 Frosmo streamlines online shopping experiences

-Finnish Frosmo in at the forefront of two global trends: the digitalisation of retail and simplification of software development.
+Finnish company Frosmo is at the forefront of two global trends: the digitalisation of retail and simplification of software development.

 Pivoting, turning your business idea upside down, is not an easy task.
 Fortunately, Frosmo’s CEO Mikael Gummerus can now reminiscence about the early days of his company from the comfort of his big and shiny office in the very heart of Helsinki, overlooking the Central Railway Station.